tkhamez/neucore/doc/Install.md

 docker exec -u www-data neucore_prod_http bin/console doctrine-fixtures-load
 ```

-Now login at http://localhost:8080/ (replace localhost if you IP address if you run it on a remote host),
+Now login at http://localhost:8080/ (replace localhost with your IP address if you run it on a remote host),
 then make yourself an admin:

 ```shell